-Registering a Branch in Spain
+Setting up a Branch in Spain

-• Operating through a commission agent.
+• Operating through a Commission Agent: Engaging commission agents for specific transactions.

 Forming a Branch in Spain